sourcegraph/sourcegraph-public-snapshot/README.md

 ...all in your web browser at sourcegraph.com.
 No installation or signup required. *It just works*, for both open-source code and your private projects (unless you do crazy stuff with your build tooling).

-It's cross-repository and massively scalable, with 2,000,000,000+ nodes in the public code index (and growing).
-Tons of devs use Sourcegraph to discover and understand code every day—worldwide and inside large, well-known companies.
+It's cross-repository and scalable, with 2,000,000,000+ nodes in the public code index (and growing).

 ### Supported languages